Lake Crabtree County Park: Athletics

 Since 2012, Lake Crabtree County Park has been a host venue for the Valor Games Southeast, a three-day adapted-sports competition for veterans and members of the Armed Forces with disabilities.
 The park features a wheelchair accessible dock providing access to the water for people with disabilities.

+In 2013, the dirt event of the annual Trans Jam BMX bike riding competition was held at the park.

 Since 2016, Lake Crabtree is home to the NC State University Sailing Team, and the host venue for the SailPack Women's Intercollegiate Regatta, as well as the Triangle Tango Regatta, a co-ed fleet racing event, both held in the fall.
+In February 2025, the team hosted the first Thomas H. Stafford Trophy Regatta on the lake.
+The club also hosts lake cleanup events at the park.
 Community Sailing is a featured activity during the summer at the Lake.
-The RTP High School sailing program is also located at Lake Crabtree and hosts interscholastic regattas on site.
+The RTP High School sailing program is also located at Lake Crabtree.